Ashishxyz/Sustainability-in-Finance/README.md

-# Sustainability-in-Finance
+## Sustainability in Finance

-This project investigates the relationship between ESG (Environmental, Social, Governance) scores and profitability of Fortune 500 companies.
-Using financial data and machine learning, we predict ESG scores to understand the impact of sustainability on financial performance, promoting responsible investing and informed decision-making.
+This project explores the relationship between a company's ESG (Environmental, Social, and Governance) performance and its profitability.
+By collecting and analyzing ESG scores and financial data from Fortune 500 companies, we employ machine learning techniques to predict ESG scores based on financial metrics.
+The project aims to provide insights into how sustainable practices impact financial performance, promoting responsible investing.
+Key components include data preprocessing, exploratory data analysis, feature engineering, and model building using algorithms like linear regression and random forests.
+The findings support the integration of ESG factors into financial decision-making for a sustainable future.